LOREN FRYXELL

 Work In Progress

-XU with Risk and Uncertainty
+XU under Risk and Uncertainty

 Abstract.
 Experienced utility (XU) is a utility representation built upon a decision maker's intensity of preference.
 Expected utility (EU) is a utility representation built upon a decision maker's attitudes towards risk.
 It is a common fallacy to view the latter as equivalent to the former.
 I characterize when this is precisely the case.
 That is, I characterize when XU = EU and hence when a decision maker maximizes her expected experienced utility (EXU).
 I do this both for the case of risk and uncertainty.
 The LELO principle is a normative principle which states that what is best for society is what an ethical observer would most prefer if they were to live every life once.
 I show that an ethical observer choosing among lotteries (acts) who respects LELO acts as if they seek to maximize the total EXU across individuals.
 That is, applied to lotteries (acts), LELO implies utilitarianism with respect to some utility representation and that representation is EXU.